infsci2711/infsci2711.github.io/_posts/2015-03-17-tutorial-project-deployment.markdown

 ### Logging into the server

+#### From Max/Linux machine
 If you have mac or you have some linux OS (e.g. Ubuntu) then you would need to use terminal to connect to the server.
-Simply open the terminal and type
+Simply open the terminal and type:
 {% highlight xml %}
 ssh YOURUSERNAME@IP
 {% endhighlight %}
 where YOURUSERNAME is your user name that you recieve in email and the IP is the IP address of the server.

+Then enter your password (note no characters will be printed while you are entering your password) and you should be logged into the server.

+#### From Windows machine
 If you have Windows OS, then you need to use [PuTTy][Putty]

 [Putty]: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html